 Security and Backups

 Since all of Reckon One’s data is locally hosted, it provides relief to customers who are not comfortable with offshore hosting.
-And given the rise of cyber attacks in the past few years, Reckon One is one step ahead over its competitors whose data are hosted offshore.
+And given the rise of cyber attacks in the past few years, Reckon One is one step ahead of its competitors whose data are hosted offshore.

 Reckon One uses highly secured SSL encryption and Amazon Web Services for security, hosting and storage.
 It also provides automatic and secure backups.